maltekuhr/laravel-gpt/README.md

 OPENAI_API_KEY=YOUR_API_KEY
 ```

+You are now ready to use LaravelGPT!
+I recommend you to read the [Wiki](https://github.com/maltekuhr/laravel-gpt/wiki).

 ## Further Documentation
-For further documentation please see the [Wiki](https://github.com/maltekuhr/laravel-gpt/wiki).
+For further documentation please see the [Documentation](https://laravel-gpt.maltekuhr.de).

-### ToDos
- - Tests for the core and for the validation rule converters
- - Support for all Laravel Validation Rules
- - Better documentation

 ## Contributing